-Comparison of Flex NX and StructureScan Mini XT
+Comparison of Flex NX and its Predecessors

 If you have experience with other GSSI products you might wonder what new features Flex NX brings to the table.
+A comparison of Flex NX's closest sibling, the StructureScan MiniXT, will demonstrate the key differences between Flex NX and its predecessors.

 The Flex NX retains many popular features of GSSI's previous generations of concrete scanners, while incorporating new technology and a completely redesigned user experience.
-Below is an overview of notable similarities and differences.
+Here's an overview of notable similarities and differences.

-Operation Mini XT Flex NX
+Operation MiniXT Flex NX

 Locates metallic and non-metallic objects in concrete Х X

-High frequency, high resolution performance X X
+High frequency, high resolution performance Х X

-2D scanning and data imaging X X
+2D scanning and data imaging Х Х

-USB port X X
+USB port Х Х

-GSSI Fusion® compatible X X
+GSSI Fusion ® compatible Х X

-Safety wrist strap X X
+Safety wrist strap Х X

-Quick start guide X X
+Quick start guide Х X

-Rugged transit case X X
+Rugged transit case Х X

 Powered by NexusTM X

 Adjustable handle X

 Remote display X

 Wireless project transfer X

 One-pass cross polarization data collection X

 Tap-to-Connect accessories X

-Flex Vision Positioning System X
+Flex Positioning Vision System X

 Warranty 2 years 2 years

 Subscription required No No

-Configuration Options Mini XT Flex NX
+Configuration Options MiniXT Flex NX

 Standalone or in a kit Х Х

 Wired accessory antennas Palm XT

-Wireless accessory antennas NX25
+Wireless accessory antennas NX 25

-Extension pole Х Х
+Extension pole Х X

-LineTrac ® X
+LineTrac® Х

 Flex NX is designed to be more customizable, mobile, and convenient than the Mini XT due to software and hardware improvements.
-Flex NX is what you've come to expect from GSSI - a cutting-edge product that is Simple, Flexible, and Trusted.
+The Flex NX is what you've come to expect from GSSI - a cutting-edge product that is simple, flexible, and trusted.
 Flex NX is built on GSSI's newly completed Nexus platform, and the first in a series of industry-defining and transformative GPR systems.